 I have been able to lose 30 pounds in 3.5 months.

 I did not join a gym, neither did I go on an unhealthy diet.
-I ate clean and healthy foods and ensured that I did a small workout regularly.
+I ate clean, healthy foods and made sure that I exercised daily.

-I will now share with you insights about nutrition which will help you drop pounds like never before.
+Insights about nutrition which will help you drop pounds like never before :

 1) Stop consuming sugar – Sugar doesn’t provide the body with any nutrition at all.
 It is basically empty calories which leads to a host of health issues.
 You can have a small treat once in awhile, but try as much as possible to refrain from consuming sugar.
 Tip – Make a list of the foods or drinks you add sugar to, and try to not consume those foods or drinks, at least for a few weeks till you get over your sugar addiction.
 Trust me, being someone who was addicted to sugar and desserts, it is tough but it is definitely possible.
 (The science : Sugar is at a 100, the highest, on the Glycemic Index (GI) scale.
 GI represents how fast your body processes a certain food.
 Once you consume sugar, your insulin increases.
 Normally, the insulin will convert the sugar into glucose for energy.
 However, your body usually doesn’t require this energy at the moment, and so it stores it for later use, in the form of fat.
 The more sugar you consume, the more fat you will gain.)